DCC-EX/dcc-ex.github.io/docs/get-started/installer.rst

 **Figure 10** - exWebThrottle

-Click this link: `exWebThrottle <../throttles/ex-webthrottle.html>`_ to run exWebThrottle hosted on our site, or visit `GitHub <https://github.com/DCC-EX/exWebThrottle>`_ to get the latest version to run on your computer.
+Click this link: :doc:`exWebThrottle </throttles/ex-webthrottle>` to run exWebThrottle hosted on our site, or visit `GitHub <https://github.com/DCC-EX/exWebThrottle>`_ to get the latest version to run on your computer.

 Using Engine Driver (or other WiThrottle Cab) - Requires WiFi
 --------------------------------------------------------------